madwire-media/serde-dbor/Readme.md

 * `251` - name length as `u64` (only on 64-bit machines)
 * `252-255` - *reserved*

+Note: serialization using named variants isn't currently implemented, but deserialization is.

 ## Example Data
 ### Rust Code
 ```rust